sarahbaker/www.bakertunes.com/about/index.md

 I have over twenty years of experience in music education and over thirty five years' experience as a musician.
 I specialise in conducting and leading choirs with particular expertise in Key Stages 1 and 2 and have worked in many schools in Birmingham in a broad variety of social and cultural contexts.

 I have taught private piano pupils for over thirty years, with pupils from six years to mature adults, from beginners to diploma level.
-This includes teaching theory and aural at all levels.
+This includes teaching theory and aural at all levels and, more recently, working as an Examiner for [ABRSM](http://abrsm.org)

-I have composed songs for over thirty years and have been an arranger since 2006.
-My compositions include several musicals for primary age and song commissions for mass primary choral events.
-I have worked extensively on compositions and arrangements for pre-school music and movement classes.
+I am the Vocal Composer in Residence for [Services for Education Music Services](http://servicesforeducation.co.uk/index.php/Music-Services/music-services-2.html) and compose songs and musicals for primary schools and choral events.
+I have also worked extensively on compositions and arrangements for pre-school music and movement classes, producing the curriculum CDs for [Musicshakers](http://musicshakers.com)

 I am passionate about music and arts education and believe that the performing arts uniquely support children's educational success and achievement.